gazebosim/docs/tutorials/SDF/car_demo.md

 Our first joint is the `left_wheel_joint`.
-It takes two attributes: the name `name='left_wheel_joint'` and the type `type='revolute'`.
-`revolute` type gives 1 rotational degree of freedom with joint limits.
+It takes two attributes: the name `name='left_wheel_joint'` and the type `type='revolute'`. the `revolute` type gives 1 rotational degree of freedom with joint limits.
-The pose of the joint is the same as `left_wheel` frame.
+The pose of the joint is the same as the child link frame, which is the `left_wheel` frame.

 ```xml
     <parent>chassis</parent>